 - Magnificent Bitch: Space Girl is an intelligent alien predator whose kind feasts on human souls for nourishment.
 Assuming the form of a nubile young woman after probing the minds of the Churchill crew, she seduces Lt.
 Carlson to pilot the ship back to Earth while feeding on the rest of his crew.
 Once released on Earth, Space Girl leaves a trail of dead while staying several steps ahead of the heroes at every turn, leading them on a wild goose chase throughout lower England in an attempt to track down her current host body before she unleashes a Zombie Apocalypse upon London with her two male vampire consorts, decapitating the government before it can marshal an effective response by infecting the Prime Minister.
 At the end, she offers Carlson a chance to rule by her side, with even his Heroic Sacrifice to kill her not being able to prevent her from repowering the vampire hiveship with the souls of her many victims.

-- Narm: A reviewer claims that Space Girl's Full-Frontal Assault on the research facility was invariably meet with laughter from audiences, effectively killing any chance for the movie to be taken seriously.
+- Narm: The Space Girl's Full-Frontal Assault on the research facility can be seen as funny by some viewers, effectively killing any chance for the movie to be taken seriously.
 The fact the film itself seems to be aware of how ridiculous this sequence is (see: the security guards' reactions, with one of them trying to lure Space Girl with a biscuit only to get zapped for his troubles) doesn't help matters.

 - Shocking Swerve: The film wanted to have a Tomato in the Mirror ending by having one of the protagonists revealed as a space vampire.
 It would have worked, too, if this didn't contradict the rest of the movie.

-- Special Effect Failure: The zombie corpses are impressive, but they move unconvincingly.
+- The zombie corpses are impressive, but they move unconvincingly.